Sole Licking

 Overview

-Sole licking is the consensual act of using the mouth and tongue on the underside of a partner's foot — tracing the arch, the ball, and the heel — as a focused form of oral foot worship.
-It is best understood not as a separate condition but as one specific behaviour within the much broader landscape of foot eroticism: where Foot Worship names the wider devotional practice and the Sole Fetish names an attraction to the underside of the foot in particular, sole licking is the act itself.
-This article sets out what the behaviour involves, traces its roots in the documented history of foot eroticism, summarises the proposed psychology, and reviews the (limited) prevalence data and the practical questions of hygiene, consent, and law.
+Sole licking is the consensual act of using the mouth and tongue on the underside of a partner's foot, tracing the arch, the ball, and the heel, as a focused form of oral foot worship.
+It is best understood not as a separate condition but as one specific behaviour within the much broader field of foot eroticism.
+Where foot worship names the wider devotional practice and the sole fetish names an attraction to the underside of the foot in particular, sole licking is the act itself.
+This article sets out what the behaviour involves, traces its roots in the documented history of foot eroticism, summarises the proposed psychology, and reviews the limited prevalence data and the practical questions of hygiene, consent, and law.

 Sole licking sits at the intersection of partialism (an erotic focus on a non-genital body part) and oral contact.
-Participants may be drawn to the texture, contour, warmth, or scent of the sole, and the act often carries an additional charge of intimacy or symbolic submission.
-It overlaps closely with related foot-focused behaviours such as Toe Sucking and with the general spectrum of Foot Fetish interest, but is distinguished by its specific focus on the plantar surface — the sole — rather than the toes, arch shape, or footwear.
+Participants may be drawn to the texture, contour, warmth, or scent of the sole, and the act often carries an added charge of intimacy or symbolic submission.
+It overlaps with related foot-focused behaviours such as toe sucking and with the general spectrum of foot fetish interest, but is distinguished by its specific focus on the plantar surface, the sole, rather than the toes, arch shape, or footwear.

 History & origins

 The most heavily documented cultural instance is the Chinese practice of foot binding, which from roughly the tenth century onward made the bound "lotus foot" an explicitly eroticised object.
-Historical accounts of this culture describe admirers engaged in licking the soles, sucking the toes, and smelling the foot odour of bound feet — an early and specific record of oral foot worship as a sexual practice.
+Historical accounts of that culture describe admirers engaged in licking the soles, sucking the toes, and smelling the foot odour of bound feet, an early and specific record of oral foot worship as a sexual practice.
 Sigmund Freud later cited Chinese foot binding as a society-wide case of foot fetishism.

 The interest entered the clinical literature with nineteenth-century sexology.
-Richard von Krafft-Ebing's Psychopathia Sexualis (first published 1886) catalogued foot-focused fetishism and framed such fixations as imprinted in childhood through accidental erotic association — the same work that coined sadism and masochism.
-Across the twentieth century the clinical reading shifted from a Victorian sign of pathology toward a common, benign variation, codified in the modern DSM-5-TR and ICD-11, under which a fetishistic interest is a disorder only when it causes marked distress, impairment, or involves a non-consenting person.
+Richard von Krafft-Ebing's Psychopathia Sexualis, first published in 1886, catalogued foot-focused fetishism and framed such fixations as imprinted in childhood through accidental erotic association.
+It is the same work that coined sadism and masochism.
+Across the twentieth century the clinical reading shifted from a Victorian sign of pathology toward a common, benign variation, codified in the modern DSM-5-TR and ICD-11, under which a fetishistic interest counts as a disorder only when it causes marked distress, impairment, or involves a non-consenting person.
 Sole licking, as a consensual act, is not pathologised in any nosology.

 In practice